 3) Sprinkle with the parsley and blue cheese, reduce the heat to warm and serve with celery and carrot sticks.

 No one … or at least no one I want to know! haha

-This Avocado Hummus will stand out with its vibrant green color as well as refreshing flavor!
+This Avocado Hummus will stand out at your Super Bowl party with its vibrant green color as well as refreshing flavor!
 It’s easy to make and will help get some healthy fats into your nutrition plan!

 1 (15 ounces) can no-salt-added chickpeas

 1) Drain chickpeas, reserving 2 tablespoons of the liquid.
 Transfer the chickpeas and the reserved liquid to a food processor.

 2) Add avocado, cilantro, tahini, oil, lemon juice, garlic, cumin and salt.